23 Tips For Hiking In The Rain: How To Stay Dry and Comfortable

 When hiking in wet conditions, I opt for a higher ankle boot like the Oboz Bridger Mid or the Oboz Sypes Mid.
 These provide more ankle support on slippery trails and keep water out better than a low-ankle shoe (especially when paired with gaiters).

 If you already have hiking boots, there’s a good chance that they are waterproof, so double-check before running out to buy a new pair for hiking in the rain.
+Another tip is to clean and re-waterproof your boots regularly since the waterproof nature of boots can fade over time.

 Kristen Bor wearing the Outdoor Research Aspire II Rain Jacket while hiking in the Italian Dolomites